 You.
 Me.
 Us.
 We.
 Whoever shows up.

-That said, I do know one or two things, can share a basic move to get everyone started, and to keep it community-minded, I will pick a spot for us to donate some mutual aid to each season.
+That said, I do know one or two things and I put many of my personal resources into learning more from my amazing teachers.
+I can share basic moves to get everyone started.
+To keep it community-minded, I will pick a spot for us to donate some mutual aid to each season.
 If you are able to donate, great, if not, no worries.
 Honor system.
 We can community source spots as we go, as well.

 Saving lives and bearing witness on the Mediterranean Sea